Vortiago/ld-58/Story/OverarchingStory.md

   - **KEY WITNESS**: "Mr. Hartwell rushed past me, and there was... blood on his sleeve"
   - "I haven't had time to collect that handkerchief by the plant stand"
   - "The blood on the carpet will never come out, I fear"

-- [**Inspector Crawford**](./Inspector_Crawford.md) (Lead Investigator) - Main Corridor Right
-  - "Notice the defensive wounds on the victim's hands"
-  - "The angle of attack suggests a left-handed assailant"
-  - Provides forensic evidence and timeline

 - [**Dr. Henry Morrison**](./Dr_Henry_Morrison.md) (Family Doctor) - Side Corridor Left
   - "The wound trajectory is quite telling"